- Future Students

 If you are entering into first-year Early Childhood Studies, you may be required to complete a Vulnerable Sector Check/Screening before your placement/internship begins.
 Check the New Student Guide for more information and visit our Get Ready for Placement page for timelines.

-If you have received an offer of admission, you are eligible to apply for residence.
-Residence operates on a first-come, first-served basis; therefore, you are encouraged to apply as soon as possible (after you receive an offer).
+If you have received an offer of admission, you are eligible to apply for residence (humber.ca/residence) .
+Residence operates on a first-come, first-served basis and priority is given to first-year applicants who live more than 25 km from the UofGH campus; therefore, you are encouraged to apply as soon as possible (after you receive an offer).

-Applications for fall residence open February 2023.
-The deadline to apply is June 1, 2023.
+Applications for fall residence open in February and are due June 2, 2025.

 Make a financial plan for your education